Testing wave turbulence theory for Gross-Pitaevskii system: Numerical results

-On the other side, the UV cut-off of the GPE results in accumulating of waves near $k_{\text{cutoff}}$, which affects the overall dynamics of of the system.
+On the other side, the {high wave number} cut-off of the GPE results in numerical effect of accumulating of waves near $k_{\text{cutoff}}$, which affects the overall dynamics {of} the system.
+This is the well-known ``bottleneck" phenomenon typical for many turbulent systems which could roughly be described as the energy flux stagnation at scales slightly larger than the scales where the spectrum is depleted either by a dissipation (especially if the latter is of the hyperviscous type) or by a numerical cutoff (like in our case) \cite{Falkovich,borue1995self,Cichowlas,Dispersive}.
 It is difficult to break this restriction in numerical simulations since it is induced by finite computational domain and finite space resolutions.
 However, the WKE can provide solutions for large values of $k$ with acceptable requirement of computational resources.